UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/variant_calling.md

 This helps the variant caller to run the calling algorithm efficiently and prevents additional time to be allocated to going back and forth along the genome.
 This is command for most NGS downstream programs, such as RNA gene quantification and ChIPseq peak calling.

 ---

-**Note: Additional Filtering**
+**Note: Additional Filtering** (Advanced Material)

 Ideally, before we start calling variants, there is a level of duplicate filtering that needs to be carried out to ensure accuracy of variant calling and allele frequencies.
-The definition of read duplicates can differ depending on which program you use, but usually it means 'a read in an alignment that has exactly the same start and end position'.
+The definition of read duplicates can differ depending on which program you use, but usually it means 'a read in an alignment that has exactly the same start and end position', and given that we are usually randomly fragmenting our source material, this can serve as a marker of two reads coming from the same piece of RNA/DNA.
+As this is not biological signal, but a techincal artefact these can be important to remove.
 The `samtools` documentation states "if multiple read pairs have identical external coordinates, only retain the pair with highest mapping quality".
 While this seems fine for a simple sequencing experiment, this method has drawbacks for large sequencing projects that may use multiple libraries etc. A more robust duplicate removal program such as [MarkDuplicates from Picard Tools](http://broadinstitute.github.io/picard/) is commonly used.
 Below is an example of what you usually need to run to filter duplicates, however **we'll skip this step today**.

 ```
 # Remove duplicates the samtools way